Division of Makin: History

-Established in the South Australian redistribution of 3 September 1984 and named after MP and diplomat Norman Makin, it was a marginal mortgage belt seat with a higher proportion of the population in the area paying off home loans.
-In the 2006 census, over 42 percent of the seat's electors had a home mortgage; ranking it 19th highest in Australia's 150 seats.
+The Division Makin was established in the South Australian redistribution of 3 September 1984 and named in honour of the Hon.
+Norman John Oswald Makin AO, 1889-1982.
+Makin was a Member of the House of Representatives for a total of 36 years (1919-46 and 1954-63) and Speaker of the House of Representatives (1929-31).
+He was the first President of the United Nations Security Council in 1946, and served as Ambassador to the United States from 1946 to 1951.
+The electorate was a marginal mortgage belt seat, with a higher proportion of the population in the area paying off home loans.
+In the 2006 census, over 42 percent of the seat's electors had a home mortgage, ranking it 19th highest in Australia's 150 seats.

 Created ahead of the 1984 election as a notionally fairly safe Labor seat, Labor won marginally.
-For the first quarter-century of its existence, the seat was a "bellwether" seat held by the party of government, both often typical of mortgage belt seats.
+For the first quarter-century of its existence, the seat was a bellwether seat held by the party of government, both often typical of mortgage belt seats.
 During this time, it was usually marginal, with neither party winning more than 54 percent of the two-party vote.

 Later years

-Labor's Tony Zappia won the seat at the 2007 election with a fairly safe 57.7 percent two-party vote against Liberal candidate Bob Day from an 8.6 percent two-party swing as Labor won government, the largest two-party vote and swing of any party in Makin's history at the time.
+Labor's Tony Zappia won the seat at the 2007 election, with a fairly safe 57.7 percent two-party vote against Liberal candidate Bob Day.
+A wider 8.6 percent two-party swing won Labor government, the largest two-party vote and swing of any party in Makin's history at the time.
 Zappia won enough primary votes to take the seat on the first count, the first time a candidate won a majority of the primary vote in Makin.

 At the 2010 election, Zappia technically made it a safe Labor seat with a 62.2 percent two-party vote, again the strongest result for any party in Makin's history.
 Even though Mawson Lakes was added to Makin in a redistribution, Zappia held the seat at the 2013 election with a reduced marginal 55.1 percent two-party vote even as Labor lost government, becoming the first opposition member in Makin's history.
 He consolidated his hold on the seat at the 2016 election with a 59.5 percent two-party vote.

 Bellwether seat

-ABC psephologist Antony Green listed Makin as one of eleven which he classed as "bellwether" electorates in his 2016 election guide.
+ABC psephologist Antony Green listed Makin as one of eleven which he classed as bellwether electorates in his 2016 election guide.
 Notably, Makin was the only bellwether located outside of New South Wales and Queensland.